Paris World Championship 2016:

 The fastest climbing wall assembly

 In 2016, a large team of Walltopians was sent to Paris, but not on a romantic vacation.
 Their mission was to build about 700 square meters (7500 sq ft) of climbing walls in the largest sports arena in the region – Bercy.
 A facility of this scale usually takes about 25-30 days to build.
 However, our team had 72 hours to complete this task on time for the World Climbing Championship.
-Many people, even within the company, were skeptical that this was possible at all.
+Many people, even within the company, were sceptical that this was possible at all.

 For the event we had to install 4 walls – a 15 m (50 ft) Lead climbing wall, a 15 m (50 ft) Speed climbing wall and two Boulder walls – one for the qualifications and one for the finals.
 All climbing walls were self-standing making the engineering and assembly of the steel structure more complicated compared to when the walls are attached to existing building structure.